When you can play Hogwarts Legacy on Playstation, Xbox, PC and Switch

 Hogwarts Legacy was originally slated to appear on the Playstation 4, Playstation 5, Xbox One, Xbox series X/S and PC.

-Nintendo fans also had a surprise, when Avalanche Software has also confirmed that the game will be appearing on the Nintendo Switch.
-It’s currently unclear if this will be a physical/downloadable version of the game or if it will be a cloud-based version of the game, such as the release of Dying Light 2: Stay Human but it means that players will be able to take their wizarding journeys with them.
+Nintendo fans also had a surprise, when Avalanche Software confirmed that the game will be appearing on the Nintendo Switch.
+It’s currently unclear if this will be a physical/downloadable version of the game or if it will be a cloud-based version, similar to the release of Dying Light 2: Stay Human, but it means that players will be able to take their wizarding journeys with them.

 Voucher codes